kkapitan/CodeLibrary/Graph algorithms/Shortest Paths - Bellman-Ford/README.md

 ###Description

 An implementation of a Bellman-Ford's approach for finding shortest path from source vertex to all other vertices in a weighted graph.
+This implementation detects negative cycles.

 ###Usage